awslabs/LISA/lib/docs/config/repositories.md

 Customers have two methods to load files into repositories configured with LISA:

 1. **Manual Upload**: Load files via the chat assistant user interface (UI), or API
 2. **Automated Pipeline**: (Admins and RAG Admins) Configure LISA's ingestion pipelines for automated document processing.
 Admins can configure pipelines on any repository; RAG Admins can configure pipelines on repositories they have group access to.
+This role is especially useful in multi-tenant environments.

 ## Configuration